angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 ```

 Now we are able to import the method as usual.
-The command looks like this:
+The required command looks like this:

 ```ts
 import { cloneDeep } from 'lodash';